Invoca/developer-docs/source/api_documentation/transactions_api/affiliate_response_params.rst

     - Media Channel Campaign
     - Name of the campaign.

-  * - affiliate_id
-    - Media Outlet ID (Invoca ID)
-    - The Invoca identifier of the media outlet.

-  * - affiliate_id_from_network
-    - Media Outlet ID
-    - Media Outlet ID from the network as set on the Invoca media outlet.

-  * - affiliate_name
-    - Media Outlet
-    - Name of the media outlet.

-  * - affiliate_commissions_ranking
-    - Media Outlet Commissions Ranking
-    - Network ranking of media outlet's commissions (0 to 5, and -1 being 'new').
-Blank if no media outlet.

-  * - affiliate_call_volume_ranking
-    - Media Outlet Volume Ranking
-    - Network ranking of media outlet's call volume (0 to 5, and -1 being 'new').
-Blank if no media outlet.

-  * - affiliate_conversion_rate_ranking
-    - Media Outlet Conversion Rate Ranking
-    - Network ranking of media outlet's conversion rate (0 to 5, and -1 being 'new').
-Blank if no media outlet.

   * - media_type
     - Media Type
     - Media type of the transaction source.